knowbaker/Sudoku-Solver/README.md

 * Http server
 * Browser (you will get better results with a browser that supports service workers like Chrome and Firefox)

+### Using the solver

+* Once you have the Sudoku grid on your browser, you can enter numbers 1 thru 9 in the cells.
+* To solve at any time, click the solve button on the top right
+* To clear the grid and start over, click the clear button on the top right

 ## Contributing

 TODO